Free Company Let Tenancy Agreement Template UK

 5. Renewal Options:

-• Short Commercial Tenancy Agreement: May have fewer or no renewal options, as these agreements are often intended for a specific short-term purpose.
+• Short Commercial Tenancy Agreement: These agreements are often intended for a specific short-term purpose and may have fewer or no renewal options.

 • Long Commercial Tenancy Agreement: Typically includes provisions for renewal options, allowing tenants to extend the lease if desired.